Advanced Operations

 - 🔷 Go

-// Create chat client
+// Create a chat session

 // Send a message

-let response = chat.send_message(
+let response = client.chat_message(

-"What products do you have?",
+ChatMessageRequest::new("What products do you have?")

 ).await?;

-# Create chat client
+# Create a chat session

 # Send a message

-response = chat.send_message(
+response = await client.chat_message(

-"What products do you have?",
+"What products do you have?"

 )

-print(f"AI: {response.content}")
+print(f"AI: {response['responses']}")

-// Create chat client
+// Create a chat session

 // Send a message

-const response = await chat.sendMessage(
+const response = await client.chatMessage(session.chat_id, {

-"What products do you have?",
+message: "What products do you have?",

-console.log(`AI: ${response.content}`);
+console.log(`AI: ${response.responses}`);

-// Create chat client
+// Create a chat session

 // Send a message

-const response = await chat.sendMessage(
+const response = await client.chatMessage(session.chat_id, {

-"What products do you have?",
+message: "What products do you have?",

-console.log(`AI: ${response.content}`);
+console.log(`AI: ${response.responses}`);

-// Create chat client
+// Create a chat session

 // Send a message

-val response = chat.sendMessage(
+val response = client.chatMessage(session["chat_id"].toString(), buildJsonObject {

-"What products do you have?",
+put("message", "What products do you have?")

-println("AI: ${response.content}")
+println("AI: ${response["responses"]}")

-// Create chat client
+// Create a chat session

 // Send a message

-response, err := chat.SendMessage(
+response, err := client.ChatMessage(session.ChatID, ekodb.ChatMessageRequest{

-"What products do you have?",
+Message: "What products do you have?",

 Chat Sessions